Most enterprise-level organizations expect a strategy for SEO before the fiscal year begins.

 - Estimate impressions from search volume (use the percentage of the search volume based on potential rankings not the entire search volume number).

-- Calculate click-through rate based on estimated position (use your current CTR report per avg position).
+- Calculate click-through rate based on estimated position (use your current CTR report per average position).

 - Calculate revenue based on current revenue per visit overall (or specifically for the pages you’re improving for a more accurate number).